JacobPaxton/data_science_notes/notes_v4.md

 --------------------------------------------------------------------------------
 <!-- Polished -->
 ## Classification
-- Ultimately, classifiers always take an input and map it to a discrete output
+- Ultimately classifiers always take an input and map it to a discrete output
 - Different classification algorithms use different mapping methodologies
 ### Features for Classification
 - Convert continuous/ordinal columns to categorical ones, ex: binning